iifl-logo

 Committee:

-The Committee met 4 times during the Financial Year under review.
+The committee met 4 times during the Financial Year under review.

-33. Particulars of Employees:
+32. Particulars of Employees:

-The information required pursuant to Section 197 read with Rule 5 of The Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, in respect of employees of the Company is attached as "Annexure IV".
-In terms of Section 136 of the Act, the Report and Accounts are being sent to the Members and others entitled thereto, excluding the complete information on employees particulars which is available for inspection by the Members at the Registered Office of the Company during business hours on working days of the Company up to the date of the ensuing Annual General Meeting.
+terms of Section 136 of the Act, the Report and Accounts are being sent to the Members and others entitled thereto, excluding the complete information on employees particulars which is available for inspection by the Members at the Registered Office of the Company during business hours on working days of the Company up to the date of the ensuing Annual General Meeting.
 If any Member is interested in obtaining a copy thereof, such Member may write to the Company Secretary in this regard.

-34. Corporate Social Responsibility
+33. Corporate Social Responsibility (CSR) Policy:

-Technology Absorption, Foreign Exchange Earnings and Outgo:
+34. Conservation of Energy, Technology Absorption, Foreign Exchange Earnings and Outgo:

 The information on conservation of energy, technology absorption and foreign exchange earnings and outgo stipulated under Section 134(3)(m) of the Companies Act, 2013 read with Rule, 8 of The Companies (Accounts) Rules, 2014 is annexed herewith as “Annexure VI”.

-36. Corporate Governance:
+35. Corporate Governance:

-In compliance with Regulation 34(3) read with Schedule V of the SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015, the Corporate Governance Report for the Financial Year 2023-24 as required under SEBI (Listing Obligations and Disclosure Requirement) Regulations, 2015, of the Company is attached herewith and marked as "Annexure-VII" forms part of this Report.
+Regulations, 2015, the Corporate Governance Report for the Financial Year 2024-25 as required under SEBI (Listing Obligations and Disclosure Requirement) Regulations, 2015 of the Company is attached herewith and marked as “Annexure-VII” forms part of this Report.

-During the financial year there has been no application made or proceeding pending in the knowledge of the Company under the Insolvency and Bankruptcy Code, 2016.
+During the financial year there has been no application made or proceeding pending in the knowledge of the company under the Insolvency and Bankruptcy Code, 2016.

-38. Details of one time settlement with banks or financial institutions:
+37. Details of one time settlement with banks or financial institutions:

-During the financial year there is no instance of one-time settlement entered by the Company with banks or financial institutions and hence no question of providing the differential amount between the valuation done at the time of onetime settlement and the valuation done while taking loan from the banks or financial institutions.
+During the financial year there is no instance of one-time settlement entered by the company with banks or financial institutions and hence no question of providing the differential amount between the valuation done at the time of onetime settlement and the valuation done while taking loan from the banks or financial institutions.

-39. Acknowledgements:
+38. Acknowledgements:

 Your Directors thank the various Central and State Government Departments, Organizations and Agencies for the continued help and co-operation extended by them.
 The Directors also gratefully acknowledge all stakeholders of the Company viz. customers, members, dealers, vendors, banks and other business partners for the excellent support received from them during the year.
 The Directors place on record their sincere appreciation to all employees of the Company for their unstinted commitment and continued contribution to the Company.